ymcaPrabhu/termux-dev-essentials/termux-dev-tools/docs/stories/epic-002-phase2-enhancements.md

 ## Definition of Done

--   [ ] All Phase 2 user stories are completed and meet their acceptance criteria
+-   [ ] All Phase 2 user stories are completed and meet their acceptance criteria (1/12 complete)
 -   [ ] Test coverage increased from 2/11 to 11/11 stories with comprehensive tests
 -   [ ] CI/CD pipeline operational with automated testing on all PRs and commits
--   [ ] Interactive menu provides intuitive component selection
+-   [x] Interactive menu provides intuitive component selection ✅
 -   [ ] Configuration file support allows user customization
 -   [ ] Network operations are resilient with retry logic
 -   [ ] Rollback mechanism protects users from partial failures
--   [ ] All Phase 2 features are documented with examples
+-   [x] All Phase 2 features are documented with examples (Story 2.1 ✅)
--   [ ] QA review completed with quality gate passed
+-   [x] QA review completed with quality gate passed (Story 2.1 ✅)

 ## Success Metrics